lowRISC/lowrisc-site/content/docs/untether-v0.2/dev-env.md

       libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison \
       flex texinfo gperf libncurses5-dev libusb-1.0-0

-## Download the Whole Development Environment
+## Download the code release

-The lowRISC chip git repository is hosted by the GitHub website.
+The [lowRISC chip git repository](https://github.com/lowrisc/lowrisc-chip) is hosted by the GitHub website.
 Instead of cloning individual sub-modules, we recommend cloning the entire repository to ensure all the sub-modules you acquire are compatible.
 Different versions of the sub-modules are not